 That’s not the case.

-There are still plenty of underutilised opportunities you can and should explore in 2020.
+There are still plenty of underutilised opportunities you can and should explore.
 The Wyzowl study found that YouTube (85%) and Facebook (79%) are the most-used, go-to platforms for video marketers.

 It’s also definitely worth looking into LinkedIn as it’s quickly emerged as a successful channel for video marketers with 87% of them describing it as successful.
 TikTok is another platform that’s still untapped.
 Only one in 10 video marketers have given it a try with 66% claiming they’ve seen success.
 That’s a decent figure to suggest it’s a good idea to try, especially since the platform has taken the world by storm recently.